Property Guides

 Key Factors To Consider

 Selling a landed property tends to be more complex than selling a private condo or apartment in Singapore due to stricter regulatory restrictions.
-Unlike condos, foreigners are not eligible to purchase landed properties unless they obtain approval from the Singapore Land Authority (SLA).
-This significantly limits the buyer pool compared to private condos, which foreigners can buy without restrictions.
+Unlike condos, foreigners cannot buy most landed properties unless they obtain approval from the Land Dealings Approval Unit (LDAU) under the Singapore Land Authority.
+The main exception is Sentosa Cove, where eligible foreigners may buy a landed home for owner occupation with approval.
+These rules significantly limit the buyer pool compared to private condos, which foreigners can buy without such restrictions.

 Landed properties typically take longer to sell due to their higher price points compared to HDB flats and private condos.
 Buyers often conduct more extensive due diligence and valuation processes such as financing planning, legal verifications, and price negotiations.
 These additional steps naturally prolong the sales cycle.